 French Patio doors are one of the most popular ways to add a nice accent to your house that is both beautiful and useful.
 Whether they lead to your porch, garden or anywhere on your property, they provide a lot of light while being great style.

 Nonetheless, unlike their sliding glass door counterparts, they face a unique set of issues.
 This is because of their design.
 Instead of one sliding door, you have two doors that open in the middle.
 They can be opened together, or just individually.
-Here are some of the more common problems you might face with your French patio doors and some tips on how to solve.
+Here are some of the more common problems you might face with your French patio doors and some tips on how to solve them.

 Doors Are not Latching

 This is one of the more common issues that people face.
 As a result of opening up in the middle, they tend to have problems with latches not doing their job properly.
-A few things cause this, but generally it is the settling of the house.
+A few things cause this, but generally, it is the settling of the house.
 Remember, your house moves ever so slightly and this can cause the doors and latches to come out of alignment.

 When the doors don’t stay closed, just check and realign.
 It’s as simple as that!